Stress Reduction Ideas

 22. Don’t waste a lot of time and energy trying to prove you are “right.”

-23. Every night before bed, think of one thing you’re grateful for that you’ve never been grateful for before..even if it is a very little thing.
+23. Every night before bed, think of at least one thing you’re grateful for that you’ve never been grateful for before..even if it is a very little thing or something easily taken for granted like…indoor plumbing.